notslang/recipes/White Chocolate Macadamia Nut Cookies.md

 Preheat oven to 350°F. Line baking sheets with parchment paper or silicone baking mats.
 Set aside.

-Roll cookie dough into balls, about 1.5 tbsp of dough per cookie, and arrange 3 inches apart on the baking sheets.
+Roll cookie dough into balls, about 30g of dough per cookie, and arrange 3 inches apart on the baking sheets.
 Bake for 12-13 minutes or until lightly browned on the sides.
 The centers will look soft.

 Remove from the oven and allow cookies to cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.